NiREvil/windows-activation/README.md

 Activation of Windows 10 within 30 seconds.
 **using CMD (command prompt)**
 > **Note:** Remember  **connect** to the **Internet**
+> > Connecting to a VPN is not necessary.

 ## Step 1:
 **First, click on the search box,**